safe-global/safe-docs/safe-smart-account/security/bug-bounty-program.md

 _Safe will pay all bounties in ETH._

 Please note that the submission's quality will factor into the level of compensation.
-A high-quality submission includes:
-An explanation of how somebody can reproduce the bug.
+A high-quality submission should include an explanation of how somebody can reproduce the bug.
-A failing test case.
-A valid scenario in which somebody can exploit the bug.
-A fix that makes the test case pass.
-High-quality submissions may be awarded amounts higher than the amounts specified above.

 ## Submission Process